Find Batch-biased SVGs

 bias_both_color <- biasDetect(list_batch_df = list_batch_df,

-We can change the text size using plot_text_size.
-We also specify the color palettes for both batch effects at the same time.
+We can change text size using plot_text_size.
+We can also specify unique color palettes for both batch effects.

 Figure 5.
 Customize text size and color palette